 Under the National Health and Medical Research Council Act 1992, NHMRC has a responsibility to inquire into, issue guidelines on, and advise the community on, matters relating to the improvement of health and the prevention of disease.
-NHMRC also has a responsibility to advise, and make recommendations to, the Commonwealth, the States and the Territories on these matters.
+NHMRC also has a responsibility to advise and make recommendations to the Commonwealth and States and Territories on these matters.

 In line with these responsibilities, NHMRC contributes to the ongoing development of the National Water Quality Management Strategy (NWQMS).
 The NWQMS is a joint national approach to improving water quality in Australian and New Zealand waterways and is managed by the Department of Agriculture and Water Resources.
 The NWQMS aims to protect the nation's water resources, by improving water quality while supporting the businesses, industry, environment and communities that depend on water for their continued development.